-For what it's worth, during my more than 50 years in Florida I have observed people who already live here resenting it when other people move in.
+For what it's worth, during my almost 60 years in Florida I have observed people who already live here resenting it when other people move in.

 It seems to be true whether they are Florida natives or recent transplants from the north.